Window violation records instances where the candidate tries to move out of the test window.

 - Click " Settings" from the top panel

-- Click "Test Settings" from the left panel
+- Click "Proctoring Settings" from the left panel

 - You can choose to allow or disallow copy/paste option.
 When copy/paste option is enabled, the window violation setting will be displayed